Announcing Stream Workers: Complex Event Processing And Streaming Analytics At The Edge

 - We use geo-distributed streams for publishing real-time price data from each exchange.
 Each bot subscribes to the stream and decides on whether to buy or sell.

 - Lastly, use real-time updates from the datastore to notify the clients/bots/subscribers of changes to the database so they can modify their trading strategy.

 We provide native sources and sinks to connect to Kafka, Google Pub/Sub, MQTT, and S3.

 After you’ve written your code and are ready to save the Stream Worker, click save, and pick the regions to deploy your Stream Worker.

 When you’re ready to go live, click Publish.
 You don’t need to manage any software images or configuration; we get your app up and running in a few seconds.
 Macrometa’s intelligent traffic routing means every time a user or client sends data to the GDN, and it’s routed to the region closest to them.
 That means your applications will be FAST.

 We provide several sample Stream Workers samples in the web console to get started quickly.

 We think Stream Workers is ushering in the next era of developing applications at the edge, but don’t just take our word for it.
-Instead, read through our documentation to see all the available APIs, and sign up for a free Playground account to try them out.
+Instead, read through our documentation to see all the available APIs, and request a trial to try them out.
 We can’t wait to see what you build.